resources

 Whether it's better to be exempt or non-exempt depends on individual circumstances and preferences.
 Some employees may prefer the stability of a set salary and benefits, while others may prefer the opportunity to earn more money through overtime pay.
 Ultimately, it's important for employees to understand their job duties and compensation structure to make an informed decision.

-Can highly compensated employees ever be eligible for overtime pay?
+Can highly compensated employees (HCEs) ever be eligible for overtime pay?

-The Supreme Court has held that highly compensated employees are eligible for overtime payment if their compensation is calculated solely on a daily basis.
+The Supreme Court has held that HCEs are eligible for overtime payment if their compensation is calculated solely on a daily basis.
 A daily rate worker does not qualify as salary exempt simply because their daily pay rate is above the minimum amount to qualify for exemption from FLSA requirements.

 Can a part-time employee be exempt?